TinkerGuy/ESP32-PirateAudio/README.md

   Volume down

 * Button X: </br>
-  short press = play </br>
+  short press = play / pause </br>
   long press = navigation right

 * Button Y: </br>
   short press = navigation down </br>
   long press = navigation left

-With this assignment, you can navigate through the menus and start a selection.
-Stopping or pausing the playback is not possible.
+With this assignment, you can navigate through the menus and start / stop a selection.
 The keys A and B can unfortunately not be assigned with a "longpress" function, because then the volume menu appears immediately and the longpress function is suppressed.
-This is certainly not the optimal configuration, maybe someone has a better idea.

 ## Disclaimer: